 Restraining orders not for leverage

-- Do not get a restraining order unless you are really in fear of your spouse, ex-husband, ex-wife or significant other or were actually abused.
+Do not get a restraining order unless you are really in fear of your spouse, ex-husband, ex-wife or significant other or were abused.
 Restraining orders are not to be utilized to get leverage in your RI child custody case.
-Rhode Island restraining orders and RI Complaints protection from abuse are serious matters that may subject the alleged perpetrator to criminal sanction and potential jail time.
+Rhode Island restraining orders and RI Complaints protection from abuse are serious matters.
+They may subject the alleged perpetrator to criminal sanction and potential jail time.

 Paternity in Rhode Island

-- You have the right to clear the courtroom in a Rhode Island paternity case under Rhode Island paternity law.
+You have the right to clear the courtroom in a Rhode Island paternity case under paternity law in RI.
 If privacy is important to you, then go for it.
 However, keep in mind, that if you request a private court hearing, your case may be put to the end of the child support and paternity calendar.
-Ask yourself if this is really necessary?
+Ask yourself if this is necessary?
 It is burdensome on the court and the clerks.
+Prior to your court hearing, the state attorney will ask you to sign a form waiving your right to confidentiality.

 Do not request sole custody of your child unless you have the facts to back up this custodial request.
 In order to obtain sole custody, you need to establish: